 With advance planning, OIE study abroad staff will conduct study abroad information sessions targeted to a particular group of students.
-This allows the study abroad advisor to be specific (1) by major regarding the best time for study abroad and (2) about top overseas universities and programs for curricular fit.
-Several departments are active in supporting study abroad initiatives through such sessions including architecture and art, biology, chemistry and physics, the CIT first-year seminar and others.
+This allows the study abroad advisor to provide major-specific information for students regarding the best time for study abroad and about top overseas universities and programs for curricular fit.
+Several departments are active in supporting study abroad initiatives through such sessions, including architecture and art, biology, chemistry and physics, the CIT first-year seminar, among others.
 These sessions are most effective in conjunction with a supportive faculty member from the department and/or returned study abroad students from the same major or discipline.
 Sophomore seminar classes are an ideal setting for such a session.Interested faculty and advisors should contact Chris Menand to schedule.

-Similarly, OIE study abroad advisors can conduct targeted pre-departure orientation sessions for a specific group of students.
+Similar to targeted information sessions, OIE study abroad advisors can conduct targeted pre-departure orientation sessions for a specific group of students.
 This type of orientation is appropriate when a faculty is leading a small group abroad.
-Pre-departure orientation is required for every study abroad participant to ensure that all students (1) go abroad with a common set of health and safety information, (2) possess basic cultural and cultural sensitivity training, and (3) complete administrative processes in a timely manner.
+Pre-departure orientation is required for every study abroad participant to ensure that all students go abroad with a common set of health and safety information, possess basic cultural and cultural sensitivity training, and complete administrative processes in a timely manner.
 At the same time, faculty leaders will be reminded of the various roles and duties expected of a group leader.
-For more information, read OIE’s Guide for Short-term Faculty-Led Programs (pdf).Interested faculty and advisors should contact Chris Menand.
+For more information, read OIE’s Guide for Short-Term Programs (pdf).Interested faculty and advisors should contact Chris Menand.